caiush/caiush.github.io/_posts/2016-01-12-banana-pi-m3-benchmark.markdown

 | Single (primes/sec) |68.5	 | 33.7	| 943.4 |
 | Multi (primes/sec) | 403.2 | 133.3 | 943.4 |

-As expected the the Bpi-M3 is about 4 times as fast as the RPi2 and (for this computßtion) about half the speed of the GCE instance, which when you consider the cost of the BPiM3 is really quite a great deal.
+As expected the the Bpi-M3 is about 4 times as fast as the RPi2 and (for this computation) about half the speed of the GCE instance, which when you consider the cost of the BPiM3 is really quite a great deal.

 # The Cost of Computing Primes

-Just for fun I compute the cost of calculating 1e9 prime numbers.
+Just for fun, I compute the cost of calculating 1e9 prime numbers.
 I assume that the you are running the computations for 3 years and the cloud instance would also be up the entire 24x7.
-I assume that the running costs of a sinlge board is twice that we pay for energy.
+I assume that the running costs of a single board is twice that we pay for energy.

 | vendor | Bpi M3 | RPi2 | GCE |
 |-----------|---------|------|-----|